(This page published January 1, 2007)

 I want to know if there is a safe way to deeply clean a retractable Montblanc Bohème.

 To clean the Bohème without taking it apart, you need a “funnel” that will allow you to force water through the mechanism without having it spray all over the place.
 Cut the back end off an empty Montblanc cartridge, keeping the part you’ll use as long as possible, and clean out any ink that remains inside.
 Screw the pen completely back as you would to replace a cartridge.
 Remove the cartridge that’s in the pen and install your modified cartridge.
 Insert the nozzle of a rubber ear syringe firmly into the open back end of your cartridge, and flush vigorously several times with water.
-If ink has been allowed to dry in the pen, you can use a 1:10 solution of clear (not cloudy) household ammonia in water.
-Don’t use the ammonia undiluted, and do flush it out thoroughly with clear water when you’ve finished.
+If ink has been allowed to dry in the pen, you can use a good pen flush (or a 1:10 solution of clear household ammonia) in water.
+Don’t use ammonia undiluted, and do flush the pen thoroughly with clear water when you’ve finished.

-If the pen was clogged and still has flow problems after you've flushed it, you can try flossing the nib slit with a piece of 0.002" (0.05 mm) sheet brass, available at hobby shops that cater to model railroaders or online from a supplier such as Walthers Model Railroad Mall.
-If that doesn’t do it, the nib may need to be pulled so that the feed can be cleaned mechanically; if you aren’t experienced with this sort of thing, it’s time to consult your preferred repair person.
+If the pen was clogged and still has flow problems after you've flushed it, you can try flossing the nib slit with a piece of 0.002" (0.05 mm) sheet brass, available from some pen dealers or at a good hobby shop.
+If that doesn’t do it, the nib may need to be pulled so that the feed can be cleaned mechanically.
+If you aren’t experienced with this sort of thing, it’s time to consult your preferred repair person.

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.